sephioh/restaurant_service/README.md

 docker-compose up
 ```

-This will start the project at http://localhost:8000.
+This will start the application at http://localhost:8000.